 The Wyandot Popcorn Museum opened in early September of 1982, just prior to the 2nd annual Marion Popcorn Festival.
-Not only is it the only Popcorn Museum in the world, it also represents the largest collection of restored popcorn antiques.
+Not only is it one of only two Popcorn Museums in the world, it also represents the largest collection of restored popcorn antiques.
 The Museum concept is an outgrowth of a historical research project by George K. Brown.

 The creation of the Wyandot Popcorn Museum occurred as a byproduct of research that was done in the early 1970's and 1980's on the history of the Wyandot Popcorn Company and the popcorn industry.
 Data that had accumulated over the last 30 years had filled up two filing cabinets.
 This included a mass of material on early popcorn machine manufacturers.

 In its early years, the Wyandot Popcorn Company was located in a one-room schoolhouse built in 1882.
 W. Hoover Brown, the founder of the company, attended this school.
 At first, it seemed fitting to locate the Wyandot Popcorn Museum in this one-room schoolhouse.
 The acquisition of various beautiful popcorn machine antiques began in the early 1980's, but it soon became apparent that the collection exceeded the space available in the schoolhouse.